-Income tax on the income or loss for the period presented comprises current and deferred tax.
-Income tax is recognised in the Statement of Loss and Comprehensive Loss except to the extent that it relates to items recognised directly in equity, in which case it is recognised in equity.
+Income tax on the profit or loss for the period presented comprises current and deferred tax.
+Income tax is recognised in profit or loss except to the extent that it relates to items recognised directly in equity, in which case it is recognised in equity.